browniefed/blog/source/about/index.markdown

 {% img /images/author.jpeg This is me %}

 <p>
-My name is Jason Brown, I’m an entrepreneur, developer, and general hobbyist.
-I work full time as a front end developer and develop in anything, and everything in my free time.
-If you ever want an explanation or to contact me for whatever reason you can drop me a line at <a href="http://twitter.com/browniefed">@browniefed</a> or email me at ( <a href="mailto:browniefed@gmail.com">browniefed@gmail.com</a> ).
+My name is Jason Brown, I'm a front end developer passionate about building things with the latest and greatest technologies.
+At the moment that's currently React.
+Also I'm currently exploring React Native and delving into the world of mobile development.
+If you are looking for someone to build something or to ask any questions you can shoot me an email me at <a href="mailto:browniefed@gmail.com">browniefed@gmail.com</a> or tweet at me <a href="http://twitter.com/browniefed">@browniefed</a>.
 </p>